Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

     * https://jigsaw.w3.org/css-validator/ -
     * https://jshint.com/ -

-## Known issues -
+- ## Known issues:
-    * There may be a browser/cache related issue where the website fails to return results on first attempt.
+    * There may be a browser/cache-related issue where the website fails to return results on the first attempt.
-    * Re-clicking the selected Type Button has always rectified the issue.
+    * A re-attempt click of the Type Button has always rectified the issue.
 Still, I would like to further debug this.

 ## Deployment

-This was deployed on GitHub Pages and can be viewed at: <a href="https://charliekranz.github.io/Bread-Brew-Books-Banjos/" target="_blank">https://charliekranz.github.io/Bread-Brew-Books-Banjos/</a>
+This WILL BE deployed on GitHub Pages and can be viewed at: <a href="https://charliekranz.github.io/Bread-Brew-Books-Banjos/" target="_blank">https://charliekranz.github.io/Bread-Brew-Books-Banjos/</a>

 * Before my mid-point meeting I deployed the website by:
     * Selecting the repository in GitHub account